kubevela/kubevela/docs/design.md

 From highest level, KubeVela is composed by only two components:

 ### 1. User interface layer
-Including: `cli`, `dashboard`, `appfile`, they are all client side tools to provide developer facing abstractions by leveraging CUElang based parametering and templating.
+Including: `cli`, `dashboard`, `appfile`, they are all client side tools based on the CUE based abstractions mentioned above.
 ### 2. KubeVela core
 Including:
   - [OAM Kubernetes runtime](https://github.com/crossplane/oam-kubernetes-runtime) to provide application-centric building blocks such as `Component` and `Application` etc.